-The multitude of methods for IT strategy development (and the selection outlined above is not definite) may evoke the impression that once a method is executed, the respective IT strategy part is done.
-However, appearances are deceiving.
+The multitude of methods for IT strategy development (and the selection outlined above is not definitive) may create the impression that once a method is executed, the respective IT strategy part is done.
+However, appearances are deceptive.
 In fact, IT strategy work is a continuous, iterative process.
 Over time, many changes within the internal and external environment can urge the organization to adapt its strategy.
 To better evaluate the necessary adaptions, the aforementioned tools and framework can provide guidance and stability, as the wheel does not need to be reinvented every time.

 Self-Check Questions

-Which type of applications should be mapped in the “question mark” quadrant of the portfolio matrix?
+What type of applications should be mapped in the “question mark” quadrant of the portfolio matrix?

-High-potential applications
+High potential applications

 Please complete the following sentence:

-Factors such as the bargaining power of suppliers and buyers, and threats resulting from substitutes and new entrants drive the competition within an industry.
+Factors such as the bargaining power of suppliers and buyers, and threats resulting from substitutes and new entrants drive competition within an industry.

 Summary

 As the IT strategy must be derived from the corporate strategy, business goals are a major reference point for IT executives and must be examined carefully before IT goals are set.
-However, it is not only the business goals that need to be considered, but also several external factors that evoke from the political, economic, social, technological, environmental, and legal environment.
-Once the internal and external circumstances are clear, the IT vision and the IT goals can be derived in close alignment with the business requirements.
-The IT vision roughly defines the storyline for the IT, and supports orientation, motivation, and teaming.
-The IT goals, in turn, provide details that guide action and serve as basis to define metrics for further strategy measurement.
-During their work, executives can rely on several tools that support the strategy development.
-These are, amongst others, insights from IT frameworks such as COBIT and TOGAF, and adaption from general strategy frameworks such as business process analysis, the mapping of the IT landscape with the portfolio matrix, and the SWOT analysis to evaluate IT-related decisions.
+However, it is not only the business goals that need to be considered, but also several external factors that arise from the political, economic, social, technological, environmental, and legal environments.
+Once the internal and external circumstances are clear, the IT vision and goals can be derived in close alignment with the business requirements.
+The IT vision roughly defines the storyline for IT service delivery and supports orientation, motivation, and teamwork.
+The IT goals, in turn, provide details that guide action and serve as the basis to define metrics for further strategy measurement.
+During their work, executives can rely on several tools that support strategy development.
+These include, among others, insights from IT frameworks such as COBIT and TOGAF and adaptions of general strategy frameworks, such as business process analysis, the mapping of the IT landscape with the portfolio matrix, and SWOT analysis to evaluate IT-related decisions.

 Unit 3 – Implementing an IT Strategy